tonsz/tonsz/README.md

 - 👋 Hi, I’m @tonsz
-- 👀 I’m interested in CTFs and writing
+- 👀 I’m interested in cyber security and some dev.
-- 🌱 I’m currently learning networking and pentest basics
+- 🌱 I’m currently learning webdev basics.
-- 💞️ I’m looking to collaborate on CTFs (?)
+- 💞️ I’m looking to collaborate on anything my skills can contribute to...
 -
 <!---
 tonsz/tonsz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.